mattiasgustavsson/libs/docs/app.md

 * x, y - position of the top left corner of the display, relative to the primary dispay which is always at 0,0.
 * width, height - size of the display, in pixels.

+Note: For wasm/browser builds, only the display that the browser window is currently located on will be reported, and only the width/height values contain valid information.

 app_present
 -----------